Bears-R-Us/arkouda-njit/arachne/README.md

 Next, simply just copy and paste the outputted commands into terminal and your arkouda server should start to build with Arachne added onto it.

-If you run into environment errors, you can run the commands below to ensure both Arachne and Arkouda have been pip installed into your environment.
+If you run into environment errors, you can run the commands below to ensure both Arachne and Arkouda have been pip installed into your Python environment.
+This will oftentimes fix errors where Arkouda or Arachne commands are unrecognized by Python.
 ```
 pip3 install -e /path/to/arachne/client/.
 pip3 install -e /path/to/arkouda/.